-The other Directors were unable to attend any formal training during the financial year under review due to their busy schedule.
+Datuk Ng Bee Ken was unable to attend any formal training during the financial year under review due to his busy schedule.
 Throughout the year, all Directors regularly received updates and briefings, particularly from the Company Secretary, internal and external auditors on changes in regulatory.
 They continue to remain updated on industrial practice, business environment, IT products and knowledge.